department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/messaging-error-messages.md

     - User not enrolled in benefit: Direct to relevant eligibility information and application page.
     - User not a VA patient: Direct to facility locator to find contact information to call their VA facility.

-- **For an error caused by a system or network access issue,** the error message should include timing for when the user should try again.
+- For an error caused by a system or network access issue, the error message should include timing for when the user should try again.
 This can be specific timing (eg, in an hour, tomorrow, etc.) if an estimate is available or more general timing (eg, soon, later) if an estimate is not available.

-**4. If the resolution fails, what’s the next step?**
+4. If the resolution fails, what’s the next step?

    The answer will inform whether or not to include a “next-step call to action” to help guide the user further should the first call to action fail to resolve the issue.
 This may be language directing the user to call the VA.gov help desk or other VA resources, and will be determined on an issue-by-issue basis.
 See [Next-step calls to action](#next-step) below for more information and guidance.

-<h3 id="success">For task completion success alerts</h3>
+### For task completion success alerts

 Create a brief title documenting the task that was successfully completed, followed by a brief description of the success.

-Example:<br/>
-**Saved**<br/>
+Example:

+**Saved**

 We saved the information you've entered so far.

-<h3 id="failure">For task completion failure alerts</h3>
+### For task completion failure alerts

 Include exactly what failed in the title, followed by a brief apology, reiteration of the failure reframed in the VA.gov perspective, and prompt to try again.

-Example:<br/>
+Example:

-**Your form didn't save**<br/>
+**Your form didn't save**

 We're sorry.
 We couldn't save your form.
 Please try again.

 Consider whether there is additional information, including a time estimate for resolution and/or a call to action button, that should be included.

-Example:<br/>
+Example:

-**Please save this application and try again**<br/>
+**Please save this application and try again**

 We're sorry.
 Your application didn't go through.
 We're working to fix the problem, but it may take us a while.
-Please save your application, and try again tomorrow.<br/>
+Please save your application, and try again tomorrow.<

 (button) Save your application

-<h3 id="informational">For informational messages and warnings</h3>
+### For informational messages and warnings

 To create an effective informational message or warning, ask yourself these 2 questions:

-**1. What is the key information the user needs to know?**
+1. What is the key information the user needs to know?

    This information should be presented as succinctly as possible in the title and then reiterated in the description with any additional relevant details.

-- Informational example:<br/>
+   - Informational example:

-**VA.gov will be down for maintenance soon**<br/>
+   **VA.gov will be down for maintenance soon**

    We’ll be doing some work on VA.gov on [DATE] between [TIME] and [TIME].
 If you have trouble using the site during that time, please check back soon.

-- Warning example: <br/>
+   - Warning example:

-**We're working on the site**<br/>
+   **We're working on the site**

    We’re doing some work on VA.gov right now.
 You should still be able to use the site applications and tools.
 If you have any trouble, please check back soon.

-**2. Does the user need to action, or do we want the user to take action?**
+2. Does the user need to action, or do we want the user to take action?

-- **When action is required,** frame required information as a need.
-Example:<br/>
+   - When action is required, frame required information as a need.

+   Example:

-**We need your help to finish reviewing your claim**<br/>
+   **We need your help to finish reviewing your claim**

    We need you to provide more evidence (supporting documents) so we can finish reviewing your claim.<br/>

    (button) See details

-- **When we want to prompt the user to take action,** frame the prompt as a question to intrigue the user.
-Example:<br/>
+   - When we want to prompt the user to take action, frame the prompt as a question to intrigue the user.

+   Example:

-**Want to make your VA.gov account more secure?**<br/>
+   **Want to make your VA.gov account more secure?**

    You can add an optional extra layer of security (called 2-factor authentication) to your account.
-This helps to make sure that no one but you can access your account—even if they get your password.<br/>
+This helps to make sure that no one but you can access your account—even if they get your password.

    (button) Secure your account

 ## Style and tone